Benford's Curse: Tracing Digit Bias to Numerical Hallucination in LLMs: Investigating Digit Bias in LLMs

 \section{Investigating Digit Bias in LLMs}

 Benford’s Law describes a logarithmic distribution over leading digits in naturally occurring numerical data, where smaller digits appear with higher frequency than larger ones.
 This prompts a critical question: does the pretraining corpus, largely sourced from real-world Internet text, also exhibit a similar skewed digit distribution?
-If so, how might such a long-tailed distribution influence digit generation in LLMs?
+If so, how might such a skewed distribution influence digit generation in LLMs?
 To motivate this investigation, we begin with a simple diagnostic experiment illustrated in Figure~\ref{fig:toyexample}.
 In this basic sequence identification task, the model demonstrates noticeably higher accuracy when the final digit to be predicted is small (1 or 2) compared to when it is large (8 or 9), as shown in Figure~\ref{fig:toyres}.
 This asymmetry suggests a preference for generating small digits, hinting at a potential internal digit bias that could underlie numerical hallucinations.

 \paragraph{Digit Distribution in Pretraining Corpus.} To empirically assess whether the digit distribution in pretraining corpus aligns with Benford's Law, we analyze the Olmo-Mix-1124 corpus~\cite{olmo2024}, a widely-used 22.4TB data collection curated for training open-source LLMs.
-As shown in Figure~\ref{fig:sub_a}, the digit frequencies strongly align with Benford’s Law, exhibiting a pronounced long-tailed skew toward smaller digits.
+As shown in Figure~\ref{fig:sub_a}, the digit frequencies strongly align with Benford’s Law, exhibiting a pronounced logarithmic distribution that favors smaller digits.
 These findings suggest that LLMs are likely to encounter digit distributions that are heavily biased toward smaller values during training.